 import urllib2 from BeautifulSoup import BeautifulSoup

-It turns out that this won’t work with Beautiful Soup version 4 onwards.
+This does not work with Beautiful Soup version 4 onwards.
 Thankfully, I found Dikei’s solution on Stackoverflow.
-You need to edit the second line in
+Change the second line in

 from bs4 import BeautifulSoup

 “The only thing left to do now is to run the code, which you do in your terminal using: